wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/apply-model.md

     ![Graphical user interface, application](../media/image069.png)

-1. Once processing is complete, all Benefits change letters should be labeled as such in the Content Type column.
+1. Once processing is complete, all benefits change letters should be labeled as such in the Content Type column.
 Provider name will be listed, and all Benefit change letters will have a Retention label of "Confidential."
    1. You can now sort and filter by the Content Type or Provider columns.

 Congratulations!
 You've created a document understanding model that both classifies files and extracts data.
 You've also applied that model to a document library and had each file analyzed.